 In fact, many researchers think that these accounts are much better suited to smaller economies than to America.
 Keep an eye on this page to see the latest thoughts on this.

-When the idea of individual development accounts was advanced, some people scoffed at the idea that people who had never saved, or who had saved very little, could be inspired to do so.
+When the idea of individual development accounts was advanced, some people scoffed at the idea that people who had never saved money, or who had saved very little, could be inspired to do so.

 However, U.S. research has suggested that the poor actually save at a higher rate than middle-class households, despite the fact that some people have started calling these programs microsavings.

 Evaluations often show that 40-50 percent of those saving for homeownership accomplish their goal.
-To date the only research structured as an experiment showed that home ownership rate did not increase for a Tulsa experimental group that received individual development accounts, when this group was compared to a control group with no IDA account.
+To date the only research structured as an experiment showed that home ownership rate did not increase for a Tulsa experimental group that received access to individual development accounts, when this group was compared to a control group with no IDA account.
 The one exception was the case of the higher income households within the study.

 We suspect that the success of an agency's program depends in no small part on how effective their financial counseling services are.
 Good screening to make sure that the child (yes, some programs target older children saving for college) or household is ready for this step also is likely a critical factor.

-The Office of Refugee Resettlement also funds some of the practitioners who serve immigrants and refugees and wish to run IDA programs.
+The Office of Refugee Resettlement also funds some of the organizations who serve immigrants and refugees and wish to run IDA programs.
 This office also is part of the Health and Human Services department.

-Community Development Block Grants, financial institution donations from individuals and congregations, general philanthropy, and sponsoring organization subsidy also are possible funding sources for the administration and match involved in individual development accounts.
+Community Development Block Grants, financial institution donations from individuals and congregations, general philanthropy, sponsoring organization subsidy, and even crowdsourcing also are possible funding sources for the administration and match involved in individual development accounts.

-When you are involved in community development work, obviously the implications of an organization setting up an IDA program in a particular area could be very important to neighborhood revitalization.
+When you are involved in community development work, obviously the implications of an organization setting up an IDA program in a particular area could be helpful to neighborhood revitalization.
 However, as the research shows, the IDAs may not increase home ownership, so if that is your goal, it would be best to try a program that deals with ownership directly.